-Several terminals with connections to the mainframe and personal computers with printers and basic software belonging to the Human Development and Family Studies Program are available for student use.

-A significant number of these are located in the Graduate Student Lab/Lounge in Room 205 of the Family Studies Building.
-Additional terminals are located in the Human Development Center.
-Other terminals are located throughout campus.
+Several terminals with connections to the university server with basic and specialized software belonging to the Human Development and Family Studies Program are available for student use.
+Two of these computers are located in the Graduate Student Lab in Room 205 of the Family Studies Building.
+Additional terminals are located in FSB120, the Human Development Center as well as terminals located throughout campus.
 Portions of the campus, including the FSB, allow for wireless access.